kke/lockistics/README.md

  - Minimum and maximum memory growth (using OS gem)
  - Arbitary metrics you add during execution (more on this in examples)

+## Why?

+Convenience mostly.
+There are redis-locking gems and some quite complex statistics modules, this does both with minimum dependencies, easy usage and Ruby 1.8.7 support.

 ## Examples

 #### Configure the gem